nvidia-china-sae/mair-hub/speech-llm/less_recipe/README.md

 Pipeline is illustrated in the below figure, taking the Spanish-to-English Automatic Speech Translation (ES-to-EN AST) as an example.
 We have several steps:

- 1. Finetune the SFM at T=0 with supervised  data
+ 1. First seed model: finetune the SFM at T=0 with supervised data
  2. Prepare the unsupervised data
  3. Generate the pseudo labels: inference the unsupervised using the initial SFM (SFM 0) to get the pseudo labels
- 4. Perform LLM requests: Refine the pseudo labels with an LLM, and perform data filtering using proper **hypo_wer**
+ 4. Perform LLM requests: Refine the pseudo labels with an LLM, and perform data filtering
  5. New Finetune iteration: combine the supervised data and pseudo-labeled unsupervised data together, and finetune the SFM.
 Go step 3 and iterate until converge

 <p align="center">